Lizzy

 Technical details:

-• best to use: hunting, outdoor sports, and birding
+• best to use: hunting, birding and outdoor activities

 Pros